MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: Supplementary Details for the Validity Audit

-In Section~\ref{sec:validity}, we reported that a minority of the audited instances remained unproven even by human experts.
-To understand the root causes of these failures, we conducted a deep-dive analysis on a representative sample of 31 unproven instances.
-Our analysis reveals that failures typically fall into four distinct categories, with \textbf{Missing Hypotheses} being the dominant factor (accounting for 68\% of failures).
+\paragraph{Failure modes among model-unsolved residuals.} In Section~\ref{sec:validity}, we reported that a minority of the audited instances remained unproven even by human experts.
+To understand the root causes of these failures, we conducted a deep-dive analysis on all 31 audited instances that remained unproven by human experts.
+Our analysis reveals that failures typically fall into three distinct categories, with \textbf{Missing Hypotheses} being the dominant factor (accounting for 81\% of failures).